-Issue 11: Promoting the evening economy whilst safeguarding the amenity of city centre residents Rep ID Name / Organisation Summary of Representation Ivan Mack Bars and club developent has been a disastrously poor way of regenerating space in the city.
-The ghettoisation of leisure facilities will increase Resident problems associated with drink and club culture and raise the costs of policing accordingly.
-A dispersed and smaller scale leisure scene focussed within residential areas helps leisure sites to be self policing as they conceptually belong to their neighbourhoods.
-Bruce Barnes Yes but only and only if there are no further developments of cafes, takeaways or shops with late night licenses outside the city centre Resident and other defined urban centres.
-David Park Resident What did NES mean on previous question?
-N H S Smith sentence (b) doesn't make sense!
-Resident
+Issue 11: : Promoting the evening economy whilst safeguarding the amenity of city centre residents Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ivan Mack Bars and club developent has been a disastrously poor way of regenerating space in the city.
+The See Policy BF2 - Built Form and the ghettoisation of leisure facilities will increase problems associated with drink and club culture and raise Environment.
+Resident the costs of policing accordingly.
+A dispersed and smaller scale leisure scene focussed within offer and the need to ensure this does not residential areas helps leisure sites to be self policing as they conceptually belong to their have a detrimental impact upon neighbourhoods. residential amenity and the city centre in general.
+Bruce Barnes Yes but only and only if there are no further developments of cafes, takeaways or shops with late night The Area Action Plan will only form the No action taken. licenses outside the city centre and other defined urban centres. planning legislation for the City Centre Resident boundary, with no control outside of that area.
+David Park What did NES mean on previous question?
+The Council is unaware of this acronym.
+No action taken.
+Resident N H S Smith sentence (b) doesn't make sense!
+The Council will look to ensure the language used in the Publication Draft is Resident clear and concise to avoid any misunderstanding, as expressed in this representation.